UniversalDependencies/docs/_fi-dep/mark-complm.md

 shortdef : 'complementizer'
 ---

 The *complementizer* (`mark:complm`) appears in most clausal complements, and the head of the dependency is the main verb of the subordinate clause.
-The only complementizer in Finnish is *että* (*that*).
+The only complementizer in Finnish is _että_ "that".

 <!-- fname:complm.pdf -->
 ~~~ sdparse